Skip to content

 What is the limit switch for co2 laser engraver?

 The magnetic limit switch in a CO2 laser engraver is a safety device that helps prevent damage to the machine and injury to the operator.
 It is typically a small switch that is installed on the mechanical axis of the engraving machine, such as the X or Y axis.
+If damaged, it is important to replace limit switch immediately to maintain safety.

 The purpose of the magnetic limit switch is to detect when the mechanical axis has reached its maximum or minimum travel limit.
 When the axis reaches the limit, the switch is activated, and it sends a signal to the engraving machine's controller to stop the motion of the axis.
 This prevents the axis from moving further and potentially causes damage to the machine or the workpiece.